SwedbankPay/developer.swedbankpay.com/_includes/payment-link.md

 #### Authorization

-When using two-phase flows you reserve the amount with an authorization, you will have to specify that the _intent_ of the _purchase_ is `Authorize`.
+When using two-phase payment instruments you reserve the amount with an authorization, and you will have to specify that the _intent_ of the _purchase_ is `Authorize`.
 The amount will be reserved but not charged.
-You will later (i.e. when you are ready to ship the purchased products) have to make a `Capture` or `Cancel` request.
+You have to make a `Capture` or `Cancel` request later (i.e. when you are ready to ship the purchased products).

 {% endif %}